hazelcast/hazelcast-jet-demos/market-data-analyzer/README.md

 `KAFKA_HOME` environment variable should be set to where Kafka is installed.
 You can use the command  `export KAFKA_HOME=<install dir>` to set the variable.
-There are five command scripts in `src/main/scripts` to run in this sequence.
+There are five command scripts in `bin` to run in this sequence.

 1. `start-zookeeper.sh`
 This script will start a single Zookeeper configuration server, running on port 2181 on the current machine.